 f.
-The urgency of this matter has been created by the Applicant's failure to pursue her claim in an expeditious manner.
-She was informed on 5 November 2009 that her contract would expire on 4 November 2011.
-Yet, the Applicant waited until two days before the expiration of her contract to file the present application.
-Thus, the application does not satisfy the requirement of urgency.
+The Respondent submits that the urgency of this matter has been created by the Applicant's failure to pursue her claim in an expeditious manner.
+The Applicant concedes that the impugned decision has been implemented, yet submits that its implementation is of a "continuous nature".
+The contested decision was implemented on 31 October 2011.
+This decision may have a "continuing effect" of non-employment but this is distinct and separate from implementation which occurred on a specific date-31 October 2011.
+Moreover, the Applicant was informed well in advance of 31 October 2011 that her contract would expire on that date.
+Yet, the Applicant waited until the day after her contract expired to file the present application.
+Thus, the application does not satisfy the requirement of urgency;